qnano/CLEAR-IT/README.md

 ├── notebooks              # Jupyter Notebooks for plotting ├── requirements.txt       # requirements.txt for custom environments
-├── scripts                # Scripts for converting external datasets used in the study to a unified format └── setup.py               # setup.py for a local install of clearit
+├── scripts                # Scripts for converting external datasets used in the study to a unified format └── setup.py               # setup.py for local installs of clearit and maps (MAPS benchmark dependency)
 ```

-We recommend placing the contents of the [data repository](https://data.4tu.nl/my/datasets/ebc792ad-4767-4aef-b8ff-ae653e901e3f/10.4121/126d8103-6de5-4493-a48e-5d529fef471e) in this directory (or somewhere else on fast storage), extending the structure as follows:
+We recommend placing the contents of supplementary data repository DOI [10.4121/ebc792ad-4767-4aef-b8ff-ae653e901e3f](https://doi.org/10.4121/ebc792ad-4767-4aef-b8ff-ae653e901e3f) in this directory (or somewhere else on fast storage), extending the structure as follows:

 ```
 ├── datasets               # Location of the converted datasets, ready to be used by CLEAR-IT